Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kế hoạch Mattei: Định hình lại tương lai Italy tại châu Phi

-Migrants cross the English Channel to reach the port of Dover, England, May 4, 2023.
+Migrants cross the English Channel to reach the port of Dover, England, on May 4, 2023.
 (Source: AFP)

-But other leaders are cautious about its effectiveness.
-Given the mixed reviews, Ms. Meloni will need to carefully consider her strategy to convince her partners in Africa and Europe.
+However, other leaders remain cautious in assessing its effectiveness.
+Given the conflicting opinions, Meloni needs to carefully consider her strategy to convince her partners in Africa and Europe.

 Source